-For example biostatistics can be used to show the most efficacious treatment, discover or islolate factors in the spread of diseases and determine risk factors in genetic inheritance and mutation.
+Biostatistics is the application of statistical techniques in health-related fields, including medicine and public health.
+Its foundation is the mathematics of variability and it encompasses the science of designing quantitative research studies and other data collections, managing and analysing data, and interpreting the results.
+For example biostatistics can be used to show the most efficacious treatment, discover or isolate factors in the spread of diseases, or determine risk factors in genetic inheritance and mutation.

 - Design of Randomised Controlled Trials

 Our courses are for those who have an interest in advanced training in the statistical analysis of health and medical data.
 You must have a proven strong aptitude for advanced mathematics and you must have already passed an introductory course in statistics.
 Our students come from a wide range of backgrounds and many go on to work in organisations such as state and federal Departments of Health or in international businesses such as pharmaceutical companies, or pursue careers in research or clinical practice.

 Why study biostatistics with us?

 Our courses are extremely highly regarded both in Australia and internationally for providing a high quality and well rounded education.
 Studying biostatistics at Sydney will provide a significant advantage in any area of health or medicine where research is important.